Cardene Injection Dosage

 Monitor blood pressure and heart rate continually during infusion and avoid too rapid or excessive blood pressure drop during treatment.
 If there is concern of impending hypotension or tachycardia, the infusion should be discontinued.
-Then, when blood pressure has stabilized, infusion of Cardene I.V.
-Premixed Injection may be restarted at low doses such as 15‑25 mL/hr (3 - 5 mg/hr) and adjusted to maintain desired blood pressure.
+Then, when blood pressure has stabilized, infusion of CARDENE I.V. may be restarted at low doses such as 30-50 mL/hr (3 - 5 mg/hr) for 20 mg in 200 mL or 15-25 mL/hr (3 - 5 mg/hr) for 40 mg in 200 mL and adjusted to maintain desired blood pressure.

-Administer Cardene I.V. by a central line or through a large peripheral vein.
-Change the infusion site every 12 hours if administered via peripheral vein [see Intravenous Infusion Site (5.6 )].
+Administer CARDENE I.V. by a central line or through a large peripheral vein.
+Change the infusion site every 12 hours if administered via peripheral vein [see Warnings and Precautions (5.5)].

-Cardene I.V.
-Premixed Injection is available as a single-use, ready-to-use, iso-osmotic solution for intravenous administration.
+CARDENE I.V. is available as a single-dose, ready-to-use, iso-osmotic solution for intravenous administration.
 No further dilution is required.

-Inspect Cardene I.V.
-Premixed Injection visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
+Inspect CARDENE I.V. visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
 Check the container for minute leaks prior to use by squeezing the bag firmly; ensure that the seal is intact.
 If leaks are found, discard solution as sterility may be impaired.
-Cardene I.V.
-Premixed Injection is normally a clear, colorless to yellow solution.
+CARDENE I.V. is normally a clear, colorless to yellow solution.

-Do not combine Cardene I.V.
-Premixed Injection with any product in the same intravenous line or premixed container.
+Do not combine CARDENE I.V. with any product in the same intravenous line or premixed container.
 Do not add supplementary medication to the bag.
 Protect from light until ready to use.